ronalderquiza/My-Website/README.md

 # My-Website
-Just a simple website made for me
+Just a simple website made by me